The characteristics of the meandering effect in a stratified wake: Wake model with meandering

 If we assume that the self-similarity for the mean velocity profile preserves till the late wake, we have a universal expression for the velocity profile after a coordinate transformation,

-We use the subscript $0$ to denote the centre velocity deficit, and $W$ and $H$ are the width and height for $\overbar{U}(y,z,t)$ calculated as in Sec. \ref{sub:model-center}.
+We use $\hat{U}$ to denote the velocity in the coordinates normalized with width and height, the subscript $0$ to denote the center velocity deficit, and $W$ and $H$ are the width and height for $\overbar{U}(y,z,t)$ calculated as in Sec. \ref{sub:model-center}.
+The shape of the velocity profile is thus invariant with respect to time $t$, and is represented by a universal function $f(\xi,\eta)$.

-To separate the meandering effect from the stationary profile, we further assume self-similarity in the conditional stationary profiles $U_s(y,z,y_c,z_c,t)$ and the joint p.d.f. of the centre location $p_c(y_c,z_c,t)$ throughout the downstream locations.
-As for the conditional stationary profiles, the self-similarity is as follows,
+To separate the meandering effect from the stationary profile, we further assume self-similarity in the conditional stationary profiles $U_s(y,z,y_c,z_c,t)$ and the joint p.d.f. of the center location $p_c(y_c,z_c,t)$ throughout the downstream locations.
+The conditional stationary profiles are similarly normalized in coordinates, and the self-similarity is expressed as follows,

 The subscript $s$ represents the stationary velocity, and $W_s$ and $H_s$ are the width and height of the stationary profile.
+Similarly, $U_{s0}(t)$ is the center stationary velocity deficit, and the time-invariant stationary velocity profile shape is represented by $g(\xi_s,\eta_s)$.

-As for the joint p.d.f. of the centre location, the self-similarity is as follows,
+As for the joint p.d.f. of the center location, the self-similarity is expressed as follows,

-where the subscript $p$ represents the p.d.f. of the centre location, and $p_{c0}(t)$ is the normalization term such that the integration of the joint p.d.f. across the wake cross-section is $1$ before and after the coordinate transformation, i.e.,
+where the subscript $p$ represents the p.d.f. of the center location, and $p_{c0}(t)$ is the normalization term such that the integration of the joint p.d.f. across the wake cross-section is $1$ before and after the coordinate transformation, i.e.,

 Now, we can express the velocity deficit $\overbar{U}(y,z,t)$ as the combination of the velocity deficit amplitude $U_{s0}(t)$ for the conditional stationary profile and the self-similar profiles.
 The simplification of the superposition equation \eqref{eqn:model-superposition} is